IbrahemSarayrah/reading-notes/Class03.md

 ## SWITCH STATEMENTS

-* the if... else statment check a condition if it true will run the first code block if it false will run the second code block
+* the if... else statement check a condition if it true will run the first code block if it false will run the second code block

 ![if else statment](https://cdn.programiz.com/sites/tutorial2program/files/js-if-else-if-statement_0.png)